rhizome-labs/icon-node-monitor/README.md

 At the moment, there are two required environment variables that must be passed from the OS.
 * SLACK_API_TOKEN - This token is used to send alert messages to Slack.
 * API_ENDPOINT - This token is used to specify the API endpoint of your node.

+The recommended deployment for ICON Node Monitor is via a recurring cron job.